Bilingual Trauma Therapist

 - Excellent communication skills; both oral and written

 - Willingness to work flexible hours, including some weekend and evening hours

 - Proficient in Microsoft Office (Word, Excel, PPT), Google Drive and other commonly used applications

 - Valid California driver’s license, insurance, and reliable access to transportation

-Submit resume, salary history and a cover letter via email to email@example.com Please send all applications clearly labeled “Attn: Bilingual Trauma Therapist– (Your Name).”
+Please submit resume or CV and a cover letter via email to firstname.lastname@example.org clearly labeled “Attn: Bilingual Trauma Therapist – (Your Name)”.

-In a cover letter briefly describe your view of the core impacts of trauma from violence on survivors and their families and communities.
-Explain your investment in working with this population and what you bring to the work.
-Your cover letter must be succinct and not exceed one page.
+In the required cover letter, please describe your view of the core impacts of trauma on survivors, families and communities.
+Your cover letter must be succinct and not exceed 1 page.

-We strongly encourage individuals who represent one or more under-served populations in San Mateo County (e.g., people of color, people who identify as gay, lesbian, bisexual, transgender, people with disabilities, immigrants) to apply.
+We strongly encourage individuals representing one or more underserved populations in San Mateo County (e.g., people of color, people who identify as gay, lesbian, bisexual, transgender, people with disabilities, immigrants) to apply.